james-0177/buzzline-06-pinkston/README.md

 ## Task 1.
 Start Kafka (using WSL if on a Windows machine)

-If Windows, open a PowerShell terminal in VS Code:
+If Windows, open a PowerShell terminal in VS Code and enter the following command:

 ```powershell
 wsl